 Strengthening Allyship in Action: Walking Alongside in Medicine

-Participants will also explore best practices for meaningfully engaging Indigenous colleagues and communities, uncover approaches to thoughtfully honour key days of significance, and gain tools to practice allyship in clinical and educational settings.
+Together, we will explore introductory best practices for meaningfully engaging Indigenous colleagues and communities, including thoughtful approaches to honouring key days of significance.
+Participants will gain practical tools for practicing allyship in clinical and educational settings, with a focus on relationship‑building grounded in respect.

 Target Audience: